 - The Equal Pay Act of 1963.
 This Act is a United States labor law amending the Fair Labor Standards Act.
 This Act abolishes wage disparity based on sex.
 Read more.
 (U.S. Equal Employment Opportunity Commission, n.d.) - Title VII of the Civil Rights Act of 1964.
 This Act prohibits discrimination in employment based on race, color, sex, religion, or national origin.
 Read more.
 (U.S. Equal Employment Opportunity Commission, n.d.) - Title IX of the Education Amendments Act of 1972.
 No person in the United States, based on sex, should be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
-Read more.

-- Illinois Human Rights Act.
+Read more. - Illinois Human Rights Act.
 State law that prohibits discrimination concerning age (40+), ancestry, arrest record, citizenship status, color, conviction record, disability (physical and mental, familial status, gender identity, marital status, military status, national origin, orders of protection, pregnancy, race, religion, retaliation, sex, sexual harassment, sexual orientation, unfavorable military discharge.
 Read more. - Americans with Disabilities Act (1990).
 This Act prohibits discrimination against physically or mentally challenged people who can perform the job's essential functions.
 It also requires employers to offer reasonable accommodations to enable those workers to do their jobs.
 Read more.
 (Americans with Disabilities Act, 1990).

-Grantees are expected to develop policies and practices that demonstrate a commitment to these laws.
-This may include requiring staff to receive training on these laws, developing and implementing fair labor policies, posting guidelines for professional conduct on sites, ensuring facilities are ADA accessible, and more.
+Your organization is expected to develop policies and practices that demonstrate your commitment these laws.
+This may include requiring staff to receive training on these laws, developing and implementing fair labor policies, posting guidelines for professional conduct in your building, making sure your facility is ADA accessible, and more.

-As a part of compliance with these laws, all grantees must have an Anti-discrimination, Harassment, and Bullying Policy in place.
+As a part of compliance with these laws, all grantees must have an Anti-discrimination, Harassment, and Bullying Policy in place, utilizing the policy template found in the Energy Transition Navigator Partner Guide.

-Despite efforts to create a welcoming and inclusive environment, there may still be instances of discrimination, harassment, or bullying among staff and customers.
-These instances must be proactively addressed in compliance with your Anti-Discrimination, Harassment, and Bullying Policy.
+Despite your efforts to create a welcoming and inclusive environment, there may still be instances of discrimination, harassment, or bullying among your staff and participants.
+These instances must be proactively addressed, adhering to your Anti-Discrimination, Harassment, and Bullying Policy.
+Utilize the following forms to document and address complaints.
+Copies of these checklists and complaint forms must be shared with your Grant Manager as complaints are addressed.